m7amd1/m7amd1/README.md

 ## Hi there 👋 , i`m Mohammad Khaseeb

 ## About Me
-Innovative and detail-oriented Fresher Front End Developer with a passion for creating responsive and user-friendly websites.
+Innovative and detail-oriented Front End Developer with a passion for creating responsive and user-friendly websites.
 Skilled in collaborating with backend developers, utilizing version control systems, and staying up-to-date on emerging technologies.
 Proven track record in improving website traffic, performance, and functionality through the implementation of front-end coding